LeonardoBerti00/TABL-Temporal-Attention-Augmented-Bilinear-Network-for-Financial-Time-Series-Data-Analysis/README.md

 In particular I've implented B(TABL) and C(TABL) using pytorch.

-I reached the same metrics of the original paper.
+I reached the same results of the original paper.